 Picosalax sachets contain a white crystalline powder.
 It is supplied in boxes containing 2 sachets.

-Picosalax contains 10mg of sodium picosulfate, 3.5g of magnesium oxide-light and 12g of citric acid (forming magnesium citrate in solution) as the active ingredients.
+Each Picosalax sachet contains 10 mg of sodium picosulfate, 3.5 g of light magnesium oxide and 12 g of citric acid (forming magnesium citrate in solution) as the active ingredients.
 It contains the following inactive ingredients:

 - potassium bicarbonate

 The orange flavour contains lactose (approximately 4.5 mg per sachet).